-First, the Market Penetrator will know the current jobs where the candidate is or is not a good fit and will choose these jobs from the list of active jobs in their recruiting database.
-The recruiter will always attempt to interest a candidate in the active positions that are most appropriate for that person.
+First, the Market Penetrator will know the current jobs where the candidate is or is not a good fit and will choose these jobs from the list of active jobs in the database.
+The recruiter will always attempt to interest a candidate in the positions that are most appropriate for a candidate that are active.
 The Market Penetrator will also likely do independent research to find active jobs for its candidate.

-Second, the recruiter will then look at past jobs and, depending upon the candidate's practice area or-the strength of a given market-will also select a certain amount of past jobs for the candidate if the Market Penetrator believes that the same firms may have the similar openings again.
-While it is not always the case, if a candidate is in an obscure practice area where there are typically very few active jobs, the recruiter will spend a great deal of time studying past openings to see who might be likely to hire that type of attorney.
+Second, the recruiter will then look at past jobs and, depending upon the candidate's practice area or-the strength of a given market-will also select a certain amount of past jobs for the candidate if there is a likelihood in the Market Penetrator's mind that the same firms may have the same openings again.
+While it is not always the case, if a candidate is in an obscure practice area where there are typically very few active jobs, the recruiter will spend a great deal of time studying past openings.

-Third, the recruiter will use Martindale and their knowledge of the market gained from reading various legal periodicals to develop a potential list of firms to "hit" with the candidate's materials in order to see if the firm has any interest.
+Third, the recruiter will use Martindale and knowledge of the market gained from reading legal periodicals and so forth to develop a potential list of firms to "hit" with the candidate's materials in order to see if the firm has any interest.
 In some instances, the firms the recruiter "hits" will be firms the recruiter and/or recruiting firm has not dealt with in the past and does not even have openings.
 This method of recruiting is something that not many recruiters necessarily do; however, it deserves mention since it is a tool in the Market Penetrator's arsenal.

-The Advantages
+1.The Advantages.

-The advantages of the Market Penetrator's method of recruiting and placement are: (i) They are likely to assist the candidate in applying to the majority of the places the candidate is likely to find work;
+The Advantages of the Market Penetrator's method of recruiting and placement are:

+(i) They are likely to assist the candidate in applying to the majority of the places the candidate is likely to work;

-The Market Penetrator is likely to expose his or her candidates to the majority of real and potential openings in the market.
-Through their in-depth understanding of the market, the Cougar develops a level of insight that surpasses what most candidates could ever know.
+The Cougar is likely to expose its candidates to majority of real and potential openings in the market at one time.
+Through their in-depth understanding of the market, the Cougar develops a level of market insight and intelligence that surpasses what most candidates could ever know.

-When working with a Market Penetrator, most candidates do not need to do much work for themselves in their search.
+When working the a Market Penetrator, most candidates do not need to do much work for themselves in their search.
 They can rest assured that their recruiter knows where openings are and are most likely to be.
-Using a Market Penetrator largely eliminates the need for a candidate to use multiple recruiters. (ii) They are constantly turning up new jobs as firms their candidates may not have approached (i.e., firms with inactive jobs or no jobs at all) express interest in their candidates (a Market Penetrator may sometimes get a new fee contract from a hiring organization every week); and
+Using a Market Penetrator largely eliminates the need for a candidate to use multiple recruiters.

+(ii) They are constantly turning up new jobs as firms they may not approach (i.e., firms with inactive jobs or no jobs at all) express interest in their candidates (a Market Penetrator may sometimes get a new fee contract from a law firm every week), and candidate may be a good fit for the firm.

 The idea that a recruiter may approach firms without specific openings on a candidate's behalf is something that is quite alarming to individuals who are not recruiters (and even some recruiters).
-Nevertheless, good

-Market Penetrators approach firms only after a very careful study and an educated opinion that their candidates may be a good fit for the firm.
+Nevertheless, a good Market Penetrator approaches firms only after a very careful study and an educated opinion that their